-The civil war affected Mozambique’s Gorongosa National Park and Niassa Reserve game populations.
+The civil war affected Mozambique's Gorongosa National Park and Niassa Reserve game populations.
 In the 1970s and 80s, species were extensively poached.
-Restorations projects in recent years try to repopulate the parks, however the recovering is slow.
+Restoration projects in recent years try to repopulate the parks, however the recovering is slow.
 To see the “Big Five”, head towards Kruger National Park in South Africa, only a few hours of driving from Maputo.
 You can go there in a (long) day trip but it is best to spend a few days and sleep in the park.

 Mozambique Entry Requirements

 - Most visitors do need to have a visa before departing for Mozambique.
 If you plan to visit Kruger National Park, you might consider getting a multiple-entry visa (versus a single-entry visa)

 - Please check the current visa policy that applies for your country